MALAYSIA CENTRAL: The Leading Malaysia-Centric Info Portal & The Most Comprehensive Malaysian Search Directory

 Please help us refine the location information by sending additional info, suggestions, updates, comments to tvsmith@mycen.com.my

-Maps, pictures, geographical information, data and design are created & owned by Malaysia Central & TV Smith.
-You may link, save, display, print or circulate this page for personal use on condition it is not altered or modified.
-Attribution to Malaysia Central including its logo, url, watermark & copyright notice must be retained.
-Acceptable use does not constitute assignment or waiver of our legal rights.
+Maps powered by Google Maps unless otherwise stated.
+Additional geographical information, overlays, placemarks, waypoints, data, pictures and design created & owned by Malaysia Central & TV Smith.
 All rights reserved.
 No warranty on validity, completeness or accuracy given or implied.
 Use at your own risk.
 Property names, place names, location mark, point-of-interest, business names, designs, signs, graphics, symbols, icons, brands & logos are trademarks of their respective owners.
-Malaysia Central & TV Smith are not affiliated, connected or associated with any featured entity.

-queries: photo, pics, image, gis, place, places, attraction, guide, streetmap, roadmap, building, site, streets, directory, roads, maps, public transport, route, travel, get, go, going, getting, drive, walk, direction, journey, lrt, ktm, cab, whereabouts, locate, about, how to go, where is, far, near, shortest, find, miles, from, lokasi, gambar, tempat, cari, cara, jalan, bangunan, wisma, teksi, peta
+queries: photo, pics, image, gis, place, places, attraction, guide, streetmap, roadmap, building, site, streets, directory, roads, public transport, travel, get, go, going, getting, drive, driving, walk, direction, journey, lrt, ktm, cab, whereabouts, locate, about, how to go, where is, far, near, shortest, find, miles, from, lokasi, gambar, tempat, cari, cara, macam mana, di mana, bagaimana, pergi, ke, jalan, bangunan, wisma, teksi, peta, panduan, arahan, arah memandu, pandu, alamat, tapak, berdekatan, perjalanan, dari, laluan